uk-tre/website/docs/about/focus.md

 #### 2.3 Event and collaboration spaces

 We're enhancing our event provision and community workspaces.
-This will build off our [quarterly community events](../events/index.md), and may include regluar town halls, governance meetings and additional required communication channels.
+This will build off our [quarterly community events](../events/index.md), and may include regular town halls, governance meetings and additional communication channels.

 ### 3 Resource hub